BeccAllfor1/django-todo-list/README.md

 - Clear details of who its allocated to so the person knows the task is for them.

-- Visible button to remove the task so the person who allocated can take it off when its complete.
+- Visible button to remove the task so the author can delete tasks that are no longer needed or have been completed.

-- Visible button to edit the task in case anything changes or a mistake is made in the details of the task.
+- Visible button to edit the task so user can update existing tasks to reflect changes or corrections.

-- Visible delete button so the person who allocated the task can delete it, if needed or when complete.

-- User login so only registered users can create tasks and allocate them to other registered users, preventing anyone else editing or adding fake tasks.

-- Response/comment button so allocated user’s can add details of when task was completed or why task has not been completed yet.
+- Respond button so allocated user’s can add details of when task was completed or why task has not been completed yet.

+- Display a list of all tasks in a user-friendly and organised manner.

+- Show task details including title, description, due date, and assigned member.

+- Filter tasks by date added.

+- Allow users to comment on tasks to provide updates, feedback, or responses.

+- Ensure the application is fully responsive and accessible on various devices (desktop, tablet, and mobile).

+- Notifications to inform user when actions have been successful or unsuccessful.

+## **Non-MVP Features**
+- The following features are considered out of scope for the initial sprint of the MVP but may be implemented in future versions:

+- Email notification on creating a task to inform allocated family member of task.

+- Adding due dates for specific tasks to assist with organisation.

+- Search functionality for improved viewing of tasks.

 ### **Home Page**
 *Navigation bar:*